jayrhalani/jayrhalani/README.md

 - 📫 How to reach me **jayhalani@gmail.com**

-- ⚡ Fun fact **Why do programmers prefer dark mode?
-Because light attracts bugs.**
+- ⚡ Fun fact **The best thing about a Boolean is even if you are wrong, you are only off by a bit.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">